 What Wix does not do well:

-When you specify your business website’s nature, Wix ADI asks for the desired set of features on your website.
-Here, you need to think about all the things you want to be able to do on your website.
+When you specify your business website's nature, Wix ADI asks for the desired set of features on your website.
+Here, you need to think about all the things you want to be able to do with your website.

 After learning about the desired features of your website, Wix ADI prompts for the website’s name.